davegermiquet/archdeveloppinephone/README.md

 @Armen138

 Just ask to be put on here actually , you know who talks in #PinePhone the open source #PinePhone community rocks!

+To reset and delete the container:

+docker-compose -f docker-compose-slave.yml rm

+To rebuild the container:

+docker-compose -f docker-compose-slave.yml build